 In the first of a special series on retiring NRL stars sponsored by Hostplus, we talk to former Shark, Bulldog and Storm man Dale Finucane, who is finding joy in spending more time with his family and getting to indulge his passion for music.

-Former Sharks captain Dale Finucane loves nothing better patrolling the sidelines at junior footy on a Saturday morning watching his son Freddy run around.
+Former Sharks captain Dale Finucane loves nothing better than patrolling the sidelines at junior footy on a Saturday morning watching his son Freddy run around.

 One of the huge benefits of retirement for the man who played 251 games across a 13-year professional career is that he now has the time to cheer on four-year-old Freddy and also sit with him at Sharks games and take him inside the sheds afterwards.